pinacai/PINAC_Workspace/README.md

    ```

 5. Start the App
-   (For regular time usage, No need to start the python env or backend file seperately)
+   (For regular time usage, no need to start the Python env or backend file separately)
    ```bash
    npm run dev
    ```